 On-Demand CLE courses are considered "self-study" courses under Missouri CLE Regulations.
 Missouri attorneys can earn no more than 6 hours of CLE per year through On-Demand and other self-study formats, but no ethics credit can be earned through On-Demand CLE or other self-study CLE.
 Instead, ethics credits should be earned at "live" CLE events, including Live Webcasts online.

 All Live Webcasts listed on the Missouri page of our website have been fully accredited by the Missouri Bar MCLE Department for the number of credit hours indicated.
-In contrast, the Missouri Bar MCLE Department does not pre-approve On-Demand courses, but instead will rely on the individual attorney to self-report completion of appropriate On-Demand courses.
+Insofar as On-Demand courses are concerned, the Missouri Bar MCLE Department classifies On-Demand courses as "self-study" CLE, and for that reason they do not pre-approve On-Demand courses.
+Instead the Missouri Bar relies on the individual attorney to self-report any CLE credits earned, including pre-approved Live Webcasts and self-study On-Demand courses.